White-tailed eagle: Current status

-White-tailed eagles have apparently re-established themselves as a native breeding species in numerous countries: Austria (now breeding in extreme northwestern portions), Denmark (where broadly re-established as breeders), the Czech Republic and Slovakia (scattered pairs in both now with reintroductions factoring in the Czech Republic), Hungary, and Bulgaria.
+White-tailed eagles have re-established themselves as a native breeding species in numerous countries: Austria (now breeding in extreme northwestern portions), Denmark (where broadly re-established as breeders), the Czech Republic and Slovakia (scattered pairs in both now with reintroductions factoring in the Czech Republic), Hungary, and Bulgaria.
 In Denmark (excluding Greenland where the species never was extirpated as a breeder and there are 150–200 pairs in the south), the breeding population increased from none in 1995 to at least 37 pairs by 2011.
-In 2021, there were more than 150 breeding pairs in Denmark, far surpassing the initial goals of the species' recovery program in the country.
+In 2021, there were more than 150 breeding pairs in Denmark, far surpassing the initial goals of the species' recovery program in the country, which has focussed on better protection and habitat restoration (it has not involved reintroductions).
 From 1996 when the first pair bred to 2021, altogether more than 1,350 young have fledged.
 In Hungary, re-establishment (starting from none in the 1970s) has also been a success, where 114 out of 166 breeding pairs by 2007 were successful producing altogether 182 fledged young.
 Wintering Hungarian population may now reach about a thousand eagles.
 In Lithuania, back in 1985 no pairs were known to have bred but established pairs numbered 90 by 2007 and swelled to 120 by 2011.
 On 22 May 2006, it was announced that a pair of white-tailed eagles breeding in the Oostvaardersplassen nature reserve in the Netherlands had arrived on their own, not as a reintroduction.
 This was the first time the bird has bred in the Netherlands in living memory.
 In 2007, 2008 and 2009 the eagles returned to their nest.
 The Dutch national forestry, which owns the reserve, installed a webcam trained on the nesting eagles.
 In 2010, it turned out that the white-tailed eagle was also breeding in the Zwarte Meer nature district and in the Lauwersmeer area.
 There is also a confirmed case of breeding white-tailed eagles in the Biesbosch.
 Currently (2023), there are over twenty pairs breeding in the Netherlands.
+They have been spotted at Poole Harbour in Southern England.